Modules and lessons for instructors

 • Configure courses and classes

 Overview The Configure menu gives you the ability to customize and modify courses to meet the learning needs of your organization.
-This article will walk you through the configuration features in the platform.
-CYPHER for business defaults to the term ...
+This article will walk you through the course and class configuration features in the platform.
+CYPHER for business ...

 Overview A course or class is a structured set of learning content, activities, and assessments used to instruct learners and students.
 The platform provides a comprehensive set of course features including a news feed, modules, resources, learner ...